Designed by Victor. Built by hand. Shipped from Wisconsin.

 What worked, what didn't, and what's next.

-The big stuff was done yesterday.
+Read post →The big stuff was done yesterday.
 Today was the session where you find out if the big stuff actually works on a phone.
 Mobile nav, a stacking context bug that took two deploys to diagnose, security headers, and a contact form.
-The site is done enough to not be embarrassing.

 Read post →sorted3d.com was pointing straight at GoDaddy's servers.
 Here's how we fixed it and what Cloudflare Pages actually needs to serve a custom domain.